wenkeyang/coppersmith/USERGUIDE.markdown

 ### Tip: Extension methods for thrift structs

-If you find yourself repeating certain calculations (such as the date parsing in previous examples), you may find that defining a "rich" version of the thrift struct can help to keep feature definitions clear and concise.
+If you find yourself repeating certain calculations, you may find that defining a "rich" version of the thrift struct can help to keep feature definitions clear and concise.